 There is no way to keep this web page updated with the right answer.
-First, your personal situation and scenario will determing which lender is the best for you.
-Where the home is located will also matter because not all lenders are licensed in every state.
+First, your personal situation and scenario will determining which bankruptcy lender is the best for you.
+Where the home is located will also matter because not all bankruptcy lenders are licensed in every state.

 Frequently Asked Questions – Finding a Mortgage After Bankruptcy

-Will I be able to buy a home after a bankruptcy?
-Yes, there is a good chance that you can.
+You can buy a home after bankruptcy.
 Much will depend upon your personal scenario and some of the details outlined above.